 - After the End: It's explained that much of movie takes place after Ro-Man has (almost) completely wiped out human civilization.

-- Evil Overlord: The Great One (who is played and voiced by the same actor who does Ro-Man, except with a slightly different helmet).
+- Evil Overlord: The Great Guidance (who is played and voiced by the same actor who does Ro-Man, except with a slightly different helmet).

 - Funny Foreigner: It's unknown if the Professor was supposed to be one, but he certainly sounds like it (the actor playing him, John Mylong, was Austro-Hungarian).

-- Heel Face Door Slam: Ro-Man almost seems like he's going to stop being a Jerkass at the end, but the Great One has other plans.
+- Heel–Face Door-Slam: Ro-Man almost seems like he's going to stop being a Jerkass at the end, but the Great Guidance has other plans.

 - In Name Only: Ro-Man is supposed to be short for 'robot man'.